-Colbert Takes on the Kremlin–and Russians Love It
+The Untold Tale of Colbert’s Hunt for Trump ‘Pee Tape’

 Colbert’s big journalistic-comedy coup was his visit to the “pee-pee-tape room,” the presidential suite at the Moscow Ritz Carlton.
 Before Colbert, no other journalist had managed to rent that infamous 10-room suite where Trump stayed on his visit to Moscow in 2013.
 A secret dossier compiled by a former British intelligence agent reported salaciously, but without proof, that Trump had hookers urinate on the bed where Barack and Michelle Obama had slept.

-The Late Show host, accompanied by independent journalist and surveillance expert Andrew Soldatov, made some interesting discoveries, not all of which have been reported, as Soldatov told The Daily Beast.
+The Late Show host, accompanied by independent journalist and surveillance expert Andrei Soldatov, made some interesting discoveries, not all of which have been reported, as Soldatov told The Daily Beast.

 In a sitdown interview with Soldatov, Colbert asked him to keep “a stone face” while the comedian described the “golden shower” allegations about Trump and the hookers.
 Colbert wondered if there might be a tape.
 Stone-faced, Soldatov said, “Well that makes sense.”